 - Punitive damages, should the cause of death be found to be especially egregious.

 Subjective damages are particularly difficult to calculate, and insurance companies will try to downplay those factors as much as possible to obtain a smaller settlement amount.
-That’s why you need an experienced attorney from our firm to advocate on your behalf.
+That's why you need an experienced Buffalo wrongful death lawyer from our firm to advocate on your behalf.